 There are many ways for students to turn interests into involvement.
 Click here to go to the student affairs page.

 Students can become involved on campus through EXCEL Campus Activities and with their community through UTA Volunteers.
-Students are encouraged to celebrate diversity with Multicultural Affairs’ cross-cultural programming activities and events and to empower themselves as a Maversity leader or by joining the Multicultural Mavericks.
+Students are encouraged to celebrate diversity with Multicultural Affairs’ cross-cultural programming activities and events and to empower themselves by joining a culturally based student organization.
 To promote a healthy lifestyle, utilize the Maverick Activity Center and the multitude of programs offered by Campus Recreation.
-Students can hone their leadership skills with the Leadership Academy and take charge of campus policies with campus governance and Student Congress and Constituency Councils.
+Students can hone their leadership skills with the Follett Student Leadership Center and take charge of campus policies with campus governance.
 On a daily basis, stay connected to the university with the award-winning student newspaper, The Shorthorn.
 By becoming involved, you can enrich your life and gain career experience.
 This added involvement will prove to develop dynamic personal skills, marketable career experiences, and lifelong friendships.

 Numerous national and university-wide studies show that students are able to retain more academic information and obtain a more robust and ultimately successful learning experience by becoming involved.
 Astin’s I-E-O Model (1970, 1984, 1985, 1991) is divided up into three sections: inputs, environment, and outputs (see Figure 3-2).
 The inputs include the student’s personal qualities, such as educational background, life goals, and reasons for attending college.
 The environment refers to the actual experiences during the educational program (Astin, 1993).
 These include programs, teaching styles, staff, friends, roommates, co-curricular activities, and organizational affiliations.
 Outputs refer to the “talents” the faculty and staff are trying to develop in the educational programs (Astin, 1993).
 These output variables include consequences or end results, grade point averages, exam scores, degree completion, and overall course satisfaction.